vives-projectwerk-2-2020/LoRaWAN-example/README.md

 # LoRaWAN-example

-This example makes use of the following libraries:

-+ mbed-Simple-LoraWAN
-+ mbed-lorawan-serialization

-The serialization library has been extended to be able to add:
-+ temperature (double)
-+ humidity (double)
-+ pressure (double)
-+ pm (particle measure - int)

 ## How to setup a new project
 + create a new mbed project and add both libraries and mbed-os as dependecies